inertia7/timeSeries_sp500_R/reports/ds_write_up.md

 # Univariate Time Series Analysis on S&P 500 Stock Index

-This project focuses on finding the best statistical-learning time series model to predict future values for the <strong>S&amp;P 500 Stock Index</strong>.
+This project focuses on finding the best statistical-learning time series model to predict future values for the **S&amp;P 500 Stock Index**.

-Time-series analysis is a basic concept within the field of statistical-learning, which is appropriate for the analysis of the <strong>S&amp;P 500 Stock Index.</strong> Although important to note that using this time series analysis to invest in stocks is highly discouraged.
+Time-series analysis is a basic concept within the field of statistical-learning, which is appropriate for the analysis of the **S&amp;P 500 Stock Index**.
+Although important to note that using this time series analysis to invest in stocks is highly discouraged.

-For this project we leverage the horse-power of RStudio and deliver, where appropriate, gorgeous interactive data visualizations using <strong>ggplot2</strong> and <strong>plotly</strong>
+For this project we leverage the horse-power of RStudio and deliver, where appropriate, gorgeous interactive data visualizations using **ggplot2** and **plotly**

 # Load Packages

-First, we want to load the appropriate packages into our **R** environment.
+First, in order for all the packages to be loaded correctly into your *Rstudio* console, select in *File* - *Open Project in new Sesssion...*.
+With the use of the `packrat` package, the `.Rprofile` script will automatically run files in the `packrat` directory and load the appropriate packages into the **R** environment.

-For this we use the `library()` method and include the package names as arguments.
+Once this is completed, you should be opened up to a new Rstudio sesion.
+Here we will be referencing the `helper_functions` script which contains all the necessary packages.
+We use ` source(here("src",'helper_functions.R'))` but for this demonstration we will load them in manually.

 ```
 # LOAD YOUR PACKAGES